InsectRobotics/CelestialCompassAnalysis/README.md

 ## Copyright

-Copyright &copy; 2023, Insect robotics Group, Institute of Perception, Action and Behaviour, School of Informatics, the University of Edinburgh.
+Copyright &copy; 2023, Insect Robotics Group, Institute of Perception, Action and Behaviour, School of Informatics, the University of Edinburgh.